Chapter 7 Versus Chapter 13

 There are other reasons why you may want to file Chapter 13.
 For example, your income may be too high to pass the Mean Test and qualify for Chapter 7 relief, or you may have too much debt to qualify under the strict unsecured debt and secured debt limits for Chapter 13 relief.

 Another common reason that your attorney will recommend Chapter 13 is if you are trying to eliminate a 2nd mortgage or Home Equity Line of Credit (HELOC) through lien stripping.
-Lien stripping is a form of loan modification in bankruptcy in which you can reduce or eliminate your 2nd mortgage or HELOC under appropriate circumstances.
+Lien stripping is procedure in a bankruptcy proceeding by which you can reduce or eliminate your 2nd mortgage or HELOC under appropriate circumstances.
 You cannot perform a lien strip in a Chapter 7 case.

 Regardless of which Chapter you file under, with the help of an experienced bankruptcy attorney you can usually keep all of your assets (your home, your car, your business, and your other assets) when you file under Chapter 7 or Chapter 13.
 The question usually will not be what assets you can or cannot keep (since you will usually keep all of your assets), but rather which remedy is best suited to your needs and goals.